DigitalPublishingToolkit/NN09/md/10Rules.md

 But the privacy requirements that users would like to have enforced against all other users, and even personal acquaintances, are often the basis for legitimizing closed platform structures and centralized control mechanisms.
-In the United States, even more so than in Europe, there is a tendency to expect a ‘clean Facebook experience’ that doesn’t allow, for example, naked female breasts.
+In the United States even more so than in Europe, there is a tendency to expect a ‘clean Facebook experience’ that doesn’t allow, for example, naked female breasts.
 And in Germany, many users would like to see right-wing sites disappear from view.

-Whether we like it or not, in these indeterminate realms of the law in particular, we are using platform operators as a new kind of, all in one, police, court, and prison.
+Whether we like it or not, in these indeterminate realms of the law in particular, we are using platform operators as a new kind of all-in-one, police, court, and prison.
 In this manner, we authorize them to enforce a platform-based power monopoly that vastly extends their existing powers.